feature-engine/feature_engine/docs/user_guide/discretisation/GeometricWidthDiscretiser.rst

     X_train['LotArea'].hist(ax=ax[0], bins=10);
     train_t['LotArea'].hist(ax=ax[1], bins=10);

 We can see below that the intervals contain different number of observations.
+We can also see that the shape from the distribution changed from skewed to a more "bell shaped" distribution.

 .. image:: ../../images/increasingwidthdisc.png